drowe67/radae/README.md

 ## Scope

 This repo is intended to support the authors experimental work, with just enough information for the advanced experimenter to reproduce aspects of the work.
-It is not intended to be a polished distribution for general use.
+The focus is on waveform development.
+It is not intended to be a polished distribution for general use or to work across multiple Linux distros and operating systems.
 Unless otherwise stated, the code is this repo is intended to run only on Ubuntu Linux 22.

 # Quickstart